 Lawmakers on the European Parliament’s trade committee voted 28 in favour and 13 against an EU-U.S accord that contains investment arbitration on Thursday.
 The committee is seeking the full assembly’s support for the trade pact.

-An EU-U.S. deal alone could add $100 billion a year to economic output on both sides of the Atlantic, the EU says.
+An EU-U.S. deal could add $100 billion a year to economic output on both sides of the Atlantic, the EU says.